adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 Keyword arguments without value
 -------------------------------

 Only the *keyword* is expected.
-The keyword is fixed and used both to indicate the meaning of the argument and its value.
-That type of arguments is typically used for the arguments that have two possible values:  ``True`` or ``False``.
+The keyword is fixed and indicates both the meaning of the argument and its value.
+This type of arguments is typically used when the argument has only two possible values: ``True`` or ``False``.
 When such an argument is given to the script it switches the default value to its opposite.

-For example, assume that a script has an argument with the keyword "--relative" and default value "False".
+For example, assume that a script expects an argument with the keyword ``--relative`` and default value ``False``.
 If you execute

 .. code-block:: bash